MarielJHoepelman/cutie-cards/README.md

 ```

 8. In a separate tab on your terminal, change directory to frontend.
-Start the local server and go to https address (yourterminal/cutie-cards/frontend (master))
+Start the local server and go to https address (~/cutie-cards/frontend)

 ```